 Before the published drop date (last day to withdraw with a "W"), a student may be dropped (withdrawn) administratively from any course for failure to attend class when the student has missed more than 20% of the total number of hours that the class meets.
 However, no student may be administratively withdrawn after the last day to withdraw with a "W" as published in the college calendar.
 The number of absences resulting in administrative withdrawal may differ in programs that lead to board licensure or certification, but must be clearly stated in the course syllabus.
 Administrative withdrawal from class may affect eligibility for federal financial aid.
 Students should contact the Financial Aid Office for information.
-Students who are administratively withdrawn from a class will also be withdrawn from all co-requisite classes, if any.
-Instructors using the Administrative Withdrawal Policy shall include and clearly define the policy in the course syllabus.
+Students who are administratively withdrawn from a class will also be withdrawal Policy shall include and clearly define the policy in the course syllabus.